Machine Learning Mutation-Acyclicity of Quivers: Background

-Each of these 220 unknown cases were then exhaustively mutated, producing their exchange graphs at ever greater depths until either an acyclic quiver was produced (and hence the initial quiver could be classified as mutation-acyclic) or a quiver which could be shown to be non-mutation-acyclic was produced (and hence the initial quiver could be classified as non-mutation-acyclic).
+Each of these 220 unknown cases were then exhaustively mutated (using a breadth-first heuristic), producing their exchange graphs at ever greater depths until either an acyclic quiver was produced (and hence the initial quiver could be classified as mutation-acyclic) or a quiver which could be shown to be non-mutation-acyclic was produced (and hence the initial quiver could be classified as non-mutation-acyclic).
 Additionally, a flag was added that if the entire exchange graph was generated without producing an acyclic quiver, the initial quiver was marked as non-mutation-acyclic.
 The checks for non-mutation-acyclicity were carried out by searching each produced quiver's 3-vertex subquivers, and, when the subquiver was a directed cycle, performing the checks for the conditions (1)-(3) in Theorem~\ref{theorem:subquiver}; or by a produced quiver being isomorphic to a quiver from the generated exchange graphs seeded by each of the non-mutation-acyclic quivers in the previous step.
 These checks classified the remaining 220 quivers, using mutation depths up to 12.

-Therefore, of the 667 rank 4 quivers with arrow weights 0, 1, or 2, the final class sizes (mutation-acyclic, non-mutation-acyclic) are (534, 133).
+Therefore, of the 667 isomorphism classes of rank 4 quivers with arrow weights 0, 1, or 2, the final class sizes (mutation-acyclic, non-mutation-acyclic) are (534, 133).
 These quivers are available on \href{https://github.com/KTKAW/MACHINE_LEARNING_MUTATION_ACYCLICITY_OF_QUIVERS.git}{\texttt{GitHub}}, listed as their respective adjacency matrices in canonical form. \end{proof}